sendhil/docs.microsoft.com-nuget/docs/API/v3/registration-base-url-resource.md

 registration resource's `@id` value from the service index.
 The URLs for the registration pages and leaves are discovered by inspecting the registration index.

+### Registration pages and leaves

+Although it is not strictly required for a server implementations to store registration leafs in seperate registration page documents, it is a recommended practice to conserve client-side memory.
+Instead of inlining all registration leaves in the index or immediately storing leaves in page documents, it is recommended that the server implementation define some heuristic to choose between the two approaches based on the number of package versions or cumulative size of package leaves.

+Storing all package versions (leaves) in the registration index saves on the number of HTTP requests necessary to fetch package metadata but means that a larger document must be downloaded and more client memory must be allocated.
+On the other hand, if the server implementation immediately stores registration leaves in seperate page documents, the client must perform more HTTP requests to get the information it needs.

+The heuristic that NuGet.org uses is as follows: if there are 128 or more versions of a package, break the leaves into pages of size 64.
+If there are less than 128 versions, inline all leaves into the registration index.

+### Location

 The location of the registration index is:
 ```
 https://example/registration/{LOWER_ID}/index.json